ImpunityJainne/Psychic-Game/README.md

 # Psychic-Game
 The app randomly picks a letter, and the user has to guess which letter the app chose.

-## What currently doesn't work:

-You can use Chrome's Inspector to view the logs of what's happening in the code so far.

-*Updating Counts*
-   I haven't figured out how to push the new values to categories shown on the HTML page yet.

-*letter variable*
-   Also not working is the "letter" variable.
-I think I'm experiencing a scope issue.
+You get 9 tries.
+If you guess the letter, a nice message pops up and the game resets.
+If you run out of guesses, a sympathetic message pops up and the game resets.

+## Project Status

+Yay!
+The game works!
+Now I need to go back and clean up my code to make it DRY.
+(There's currently a lot of copy-pasta going on.)